 Multimedia videos in AccessPediatrics are organized into multiple categories navigable on the left-hand side of the page:

 Instructors can link to content in AccessPediatrics through their LMS using the durable URLs found in the browser of all text and chapter content, multimedia, cases, study tools, and clerkship content.
-For a tutorial on how to link to content in AccessPediatrics via durable URLs, please visit the Access User Center at this link.
+For a tutorial on how to link to content in AccessPediatrics via durable URLs, please view the brief video below.

 In the Books tab in AccessPediatrics, you will find some of the leading current, authoritative text resources.
 Textbooks, chapters, and chapter sections are durable URL-enabled and can be linked to in coursework, e.g., LMS, lecture slides, etc. Check out the library at these links:

 The landmark pediatrics reference completely reinvented by an all new team of editors.